Applications for 2022/23 CARE Grants open April 1, 2022

 Initiatives should enhance and promote mental health and well-being.
 Preference will be given to projects that:

-Align with the NIC Mental Health and Well-being Action Plan* priority values of:
+Align with the CARE2 Plan: Student Mental Health and Well-being at NIC guiding principles of:

 - Care and Compassion

 Education is at NIC’s core.
-We recognize that PSIs have both the opportunity and responsibility to provide transformative learning opportunities for all members of the NIC community.
+We believe that NIC has the opportunity and responsibility to provide learning opportunities both inside and outside the classroom, and to create supportive learning environments in which students can thrive.

 Social connection and engagement are fundamental human needs and contribute significantly to mental health and well-being.